leofab86/avatar/avatar/README.md

 # Todo
-• Solve the django ORM query problem
+• Solve the django ORM query problem and build query optimization module around this

 • set up django_toolbar to show in prod